 Students will learn the duties and obligations involved as an art director in a design firm, including design, delegation, and people management.
 Included projects will be team efforts, under the direction of an art director for each creation.
-Prerequisite: Associate in Graphic Design or equivalent

 VCG354 - Photography and Videography